S-Limbu/sql-projects-portfolio/practice/analysis/13_inactive_customers_analysis.md

 ---

 ## 🧠 Business Scenario
-The Operations Team needs to identify registered users who have never placed an order.
-This is a critical insight to support re-engagement campaigns and helps understand where in the user journey potential drop-off or friction occurs — especially after account creation.
+The Operations Team needs to **identify registered users who have never placed an order**.
+This is a critical insight to **support re-engagement campaigns** and helps understand where in the user journey **potential drop-off or friction occurs** — especially after account creation.

 ## 💡 Why This Insight Matters